-However, there may be unknown situations in which the relation exists.
-To protect from unknowns it is recommended to bound $E_r$ within finite limits.
+However, certainty is dangerous.
+There may be unknown situations in which the relation exists.
+To protect from unknown situations that also include the evidence, it is recommended to bound E_r within finite limits.
+This is a form of skepticism.

 Affective Bias